-Being overweight or obese increases breast cancer risk, especially after menopause.
-Gaining weight as an adult adds to your risk.
+Being overweight or obese, especially after menopause, increases breast cancer risk and gaining weight as an adult adds to your risk.

 After menopause, most of your estrogen comes from fat tissue.
 Having more fat tissue increases the amount of estrogen your body makes, raising your risk of breast cancer.
 Also, women who are overweight tend to have higher levels of insulin.
 Higher insulin levels have also been linked to breast cancer.

-If you’re already at a healthy weight, stay there.
-If you’re carrying extra pounds, try to lose some.
+If you’re already at a healthy weight, do what you can to stay there.
+If you’re carrying extra weight, work with your health care team and try to lose some.
 There’s some evidence that losing weight may lower breast cancer risk.
 Losing even a small amount of weight can also have other health benefits and is a good place to start.

 Many studies have found that regular physical activity reduces breast cancer risk .

-Recent updates to the American Cancer Society Guideline for Diet and Physical Activity recommend getting at least 150-300 minutes of moderate intensity or 75-150 minutes of vigorous intensity activity each week.
+The American Cancer Society Guideline for Diet and Physical Activity recommends getting at least 150-300 minutes of moderate intensity or 75-150 minutes of vigorous intensity activity each week.
 Getting to or exceeding 300 minutes is ideal.
 You can learn more about getting active in Fitting in Fitness.

 In addition, you should limit sedentary behavior such as sitting, lying down, watching TV, and other forms of screen-based entertainment.
 This is especially important if you spend most of your working day sitting.